-The palace, simly called la "Quinta" by the locals has a lovely garden with lots of little towers to climb up in, the famous Regaleira tower, lakes, grottoes and fountains.
-After going down the 27 metres high Regaleira tower you enter grottoes and underground lakes.
+The palace, simply called la "Quinta" by the locals has a lovely garden with lots of little towers to climb up in, lakes, grottoes and fountains.
+The Regaleira tower is the main attraction at la Quinta and after going down the 27 metres high Regaleira tower you enter grottoes and underground lakes.

 The garden including the Regaleira tower were built to represent symbolism.

 "After going down the stairs for 27 metres down the Regaleira tower

 Monserrat is a little less than 4 kilometres west of Sintra.
 Take the local bus 403 in direction Cabo da Roca and step off at Monserrat palace.
 The garden and the palace are lovely with impressive interior and exterior decorations (entrance fee 8 Euros).
 Have a cup of coffée in the restaurant before you leave.

 Since there are so many palaces in Sintra there are also a lot of nice small boutique hotels at different price classes.
 We stayed at Sintra Marmoris Palace and had a great stay, 10/10.
 It is also one of our favourite boutique hotels.

 Sintra Marmoris Palace is perfect when it comes to location (5 minutes from the train and bus station).
 The rooms and the level of service is exceptional.
 Free parking and complimentary wine, cheese and charcuteries at 6 p.m. every day.
 There are 9 rooms, of which only 6 are in the palace so be sure to book early.
 The "blue room" is lovely.